atlassian/react-beautiful-dnd/README.md

 }
 ```

+#### Optional props

-- `isDragDisabled`: An _optional_ flag to control whether or not the `Draggable` is permitted to drag.
+- `isDragDisabled`: A flag to control whether or not the `Draggable` is permitted to drag.
 You can use this to implement your own conditional drag logic.
 It will default to `false`.
-- `disableInteractiveElementBlocking`: An _optional_ flag to opt out of blocking a drag from interactive elements.
+- `disableInteractiveElementBlocking`: A flag to opt out of blocking a drag from interactive elements.
 For more information refer to the section _Interactive child elements within a `Draggable`_

-### Children function (render props)
+### Children function (render props / function as child)

-The `React` children of a `Draggable` must be a function that returns a `ReactElement`.
+The `React` children of a `Draggable` must be a function that returns a `ReactNode`.

 ```js
 <Draggable draggableId="draggable-1" index={0}>